 - Portland, ME: 39º / 59º Fahrenheit (4º / 15º Celsius)

-October is a transitional month as autumn peaks and fades, and winter begins to creep around the corner.
+October is a transitional month, when autumn peaks and fades, and winter looms.
 As days grow shorter and nights get longer, temperatures start to fall.
 This month can be very unpredictable with weather ranging from warm summer temperatures to occasional snow.
-It is even possible for a hurricane to make its way to New England in October, bringing damaging winds and rain.
-The region is bigger than it looks on a map, and rainfall totals can vary widely, but to give you an idea of what to expect, Boston gets an average of 3.8 inches of rain during October.
+It is even possible for a hurricane to make its way to New England in October, bringing damaging winds and rain that can be particularly problematic in coastal regions.
+New England is bigger than it looks on a map, and rainfall totals can vary widely, but to give you an idea of what to expect, Boston gets an average of 3.8 inches of rain during October.

 What to Pack